IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.OpenApi.Importer/docs/README.md

 - `(None)`,  settings will not be persisted and remembered.
 Previously saved configuration will be deleted.
 - `All`, All settings will be persisted.

+## OpenAPI Document URL

+When importing an OpenAPI document, if it includes **server URL** information, the `Service URL` stereotype property will be automatically set on the package into which the document is imported.
+This `Service URL` is then used as the default base URL when creating service proxies (see [importer usage](#importer-usage) below).

+If the OpenAPI document does not define a server URL, or if the `Service URL` on the package is not set for any reason, you can manually configure it.
+In that case, the value you provide will be used as the initial default base URL for any proxies generated from the service.

 ## Importer Usage

 [This article](